MeshInspector/.github/profile/README.md

    - Boolean ops on meshes via voxels.
 Efficient but not so accurate as explicit mesh operations.
    - Explicit mesh boolean ops, very exact, fast and accurate.
 ### 3D Data problems fixing
- - Fixing holes in mesh
+ - Fixing holes in the mesh
    - Holes stitching (removing two holes by stitching their boundaries)
    - Hole filling,
    - Holes fixing metrics